hhandika/clicov/README.md

 ## Installation

 For MacOS and Linux, you could install clicov directly from pip.
-You may also consider to setup virtual environment using <a href='https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands'>conda</a> or <a href='https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/'>pip</a> virtual environment.
+You may also consider to setup virtual environment using <a href='https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands'>conda</a> or <a href='https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/'>pip</a> virtual environments.
 To install clicov, use this command in your Terminal shell:

 ```
 pip install clicov